Skip to main content

 Keep Digging Game Cover

-Keep Digging is a single player and multiplayer casual simulation game.
+Keep Digging is a single player and multiplayer casual management game with a economy theme.
 It was developed by Wild Dog and was released on September 11, 2025.
 It received mostly positive reviews from players.

 Keep Digging is a laid-back co-op mining game where the only objective is to dig ever deeper, sell what you find, and keep upgrading your kit.
 Nothing more, nothing less.
 There’s no combat, no stealth, and no enemies.
 Just pure, satisfying excavation.